Asbury Automotive Group

-Asbury Automotive Group is an American company based in Atlanta that operates auto dealerships in various parts of the United States.
+Asbury Automotive Group is an American company based in the Atlanta area that operates auto dealerships in various parts of the United States.
 Founded in 1995, it was ranked No. 242 on the 2025 Fortune 500 list.

 With 148 dealerships and 198 franchises representing 31 American, European, and Asian brands, it is the third largest automotive retailer in the United States as of March 2022.